AllWellNow/devPortfolio/README.md

 Any questions appeared?
 Ask me directly!
 Contact info available right after the last project in the portfolio

-## Hungry - an Intermittent Fasting App
+## <a href="https://apps.apple.com/pl/app/hungry-intermittent-fasting/id6446183174">Hungry</a> - an Intermittent Fasting App

 Hungry helps you to lose weight in a most efficient way - intermittent (or interval) fasting.
 Some of the core possibilities of the app are:
 <ul>